apoelstra/blog-posts/2021-01-24--schnorr-tricks-2.md

 He later [issued a challenge on Twitter](https://twitter.com/Ethan_Heilman/status/1194624166093369345) for anyone to come up with a technically feasible dark covenant, using any opcode that had ever been proposed for Bitcoin, in exchange for a free coffee.
-On Telegram, I and others offered extended Ethan's offer with various alcoholic beverages.
+On Telegram, I and others offered to extend Ethan's offer with various alcoholic beverages.
 Incentivized by the free beer I'd promised to buy myself, I spent several hours trying to construct such a thing, but to no avail.
 As of this writing, nobody has successfully taken Ethan up on this challenge.